Executive Search in China: Leadership Trends in Artificial Intelligence & Deep Tech

 • Stability of funding and long-term strategy

-AI executives often evaluate not only the salary and role scope but also the technical credibility of the organization and its innovation potential.
+AI executives often evaluate not only the salary and role scope but also the technical credibility of the organisation and its innovation potential.

-• Over 80% of business leaders in China say foundational AI models will be essential to their strategies in the next 3–5 years (Accenture
+• Over 80% of business leaders in China say foundational AI models will be essential in the next 3–5 years (Accenture)

 • 77% of Chinese executives believe AI will reshape operations across all data types